Skip to main content

 Purchase Company Stock

-The 401(k) plan uses the rolled-over funds to purchase stock in your C-Corporation at par value.
+The 401(k) plan uses the rolled-over funds to purchase stock in the C-Corporation at the documented transaction value.

 5